scania/sdos-orchestration-flow-designer/README.md

 ### Next.js Configuration

-- `NEXTAUTH_URL` - The URL of your Next.js application, used for authentication callbacks.
+- `BASE_URL` - The URL of your Next.js application, used for authentication callbacks.
 - `NEXT_PUBLIC_API_BASE_URL` - The base URL of your API, accessible from the client side.

 ### Application Logging and Environment Mode